mwolson/gptel-fn-complete/README.md

   `gptel-fn-complete` uses a standard `gptel-rewrite` overlay on the code result instead of using the more visually-busy smerge markers.
-It can be configured using `(setq gptel-rewrite-default-action 'accept)` to automatically skip the `gptel-rewrite` overlay and directly insert the text.
+It can be configured using `(setopt gptel-rewrite-default-action 'accept)` to automatically skip the `gptel-rewrite` overlay and directly insert the text.
 It does not change the window layout to show a chat buffer.